 To upgrade Picto applications, you need only update the PictoServer application.
 Once the server is upgraded, all Picto applications on the same system as that server will find out about the upgrade when they next connect to the server and upgrade automatically.

 To upgrade the server, first run the shortcut that you made when installing the Server (see Configuration).
 Press the "Remove PictoServer Service/Daemon" button.
-When it finished, close the application.
+When it is finished, close the application.
 Replace the contents of the C:\projects\picto\bin folder with the new Picto binaries.
 Restart the Server shortcut.
 Press Install PictoServer Service/Daemon.
 When that is done, press "Start PictoServer Service/Daemon".
 That completes the upgrade process.
 In a few seconds, or when they are next run, attached Picto applications will upgrade automatically.

 Troubleshooting